 Seniority and many years of excellent performance can help a flight attendant’s case, though.

-Can a Flight Attendant Be Permanently Disqualified for a Failed Drug Test?
+A Flight Attendant May Be Permanently Disqualified

 As mentioned, the DOT offer flight attendants who have failed a drug test an opportunity to return to duty as long as certain requirements have been fulfilled.

 It is then up to the airline to decide if they want to hire or rehire that person.